himanshu-dixit/forge/packages/gityard/README.md

 # Create new worktree (if it doesn't exist)
 gityard switch ./feature feature-branch
 # The first argument is the path, second is the branch name (optional)

+# Use --cd flag to automatically cd into worktree
+eval "$(gityard switch --cd feature-branch)"
 ```

 If the worktree doesn't exist and no branch is specified, the worktree name will be used as the branch name.

+The `--cd` flag outputs a `cd` command, making it easy to use with `eval` to automatically change to the worktree directory.
+This works in shells like bash, zsh, and fish.

 ### Run Script